mongodb/mongodb-kubernetes/docs/dev/release/how-to-release.md

 [#k8s-operator-daily-builds](https://mongodb.slack.com/archives/C01HYH2KUJ1)
 Slack channel.

+## Publishing newly released Containerimages

+To complete the update of the public repo, you need to add any new images produced by the release process.
+Remember that these are the same images, stored in S3 to build the images daily.

+    scripts/update_supported_dockerfiles.py

+All of the supported files will be downloaded and staged into your repo, before moving on, make sure you commit these changes locally.

 ## Publish public repo

 First make sure that the `/public` directory is up to date with the public